 5.3 Recording Changes of Name and Other Identity Information for Current Employees

-You may encounter situations other than a legal change of name where an employee informs you (or you have reason to believe) that their identity is different from that previously used to complete the Form I-9.
+You may encounter situations other than a legal name change where an employee informs you (or you have reason to believe) that their identity is different from what they used to complete their Form I-9.
 For example, an employee may have been working under a false identity, has subsequently obtained work authorization in their true identity, and wishes to regularize their employment records.
-In that case you should complete a new Form I-9.
+In that case, you should complete a new Form I-9.
 Write the original hire date in Section 2 and attach the new Form I-9 to the previously completed Form I-9 and include a written explanation.

 In addition, there may be other laws, contractual obligations, or company policies that you should consider before taking action.
 For example, the INA prohibits discrimination based on citizenship status and national origin.
-See Section 11.0 Unlawful Discrimination and Penalties for Prohibited Practices for more information.
+See Section 10.0, Unlawful Discrimination and Penalties for Prohibited Practices, for more information.

 For E-Verify employers:

-- USCIS recommends that you encourage your employees to record their legal name change with the Social Security Administration to avoid mismatches in E-Verify.
+- We recommend that you encourage your employees to record their legal name change with the Social Security Administration to avoid mismatches in E-Verify.
 For more information, visit www.e-verify.gov.

-- If you complete a new Form I-9 in a new identity situation as described above, e.g., where a name change to Form I-9 information is not a legal name change, you should confirm the new Form I-9 information through E-Verify .
+- If you complete a new Form I-9 based on a non-legal name change, you should confirm the new Form I-9 information through E-Verify.
 If you do not complete a new Form I-9, you should not create a new E-Verify case.

 - Federal contractors who are subject to the Federal Acquisition Regulation (FAR) E-Verify clause and who choose to verify existing employees by updating an already-completed Form I-9 are subject to special rules regarding when they must complete a new Form I-9.
-Employers who choose to update Form I-9 for existing employees must complete a new Form I-9 when an employee changes their name.
-For more information, see the E-Verify Supplemental Guide for Federal Contractors, at uscis.gov/e-verify.
+If you choose to update Form I-9 for existing employees, you must complete a new Form I-9 when an employee changes their name.
+For more information, see the E-Verify Supplemental Guide for Federal Contractors, at e-verify.gov.